lubuntu-team/manual/source/3/3.2/3.2.8/keyboard_and_mouse.rst

 How to Launch
 -------------

-To launch Keyboard and Mouse use menu :menuselection:`Preferences --> LXQt settings --> Keyboard and Mouse`.
+To launch Keyboard and Mouse use menu :menuselection:`LXQt settings --> Keyboard and Mouse`.
 In LXQt Configuration Center press the Keyboard and Mouse button or from the command line run

 .. code::